Operation: Russelsheim

 Investigations by the No. 2 section, Missing Research and Enquiry Unit (MREU) on January 2nd 1946 state that the bodies of 4 of the crew were recovered by the Germans and initially buried at the Justine Cemetery in the village of Rosee.
 They thought that they had recovered all the crew and ordered 7 coffins - locals fooled the Germans by placing other items in two of the coffins - they were already aware that 2 were evading capture.

-(1) W/O. Francis White was from 21A Peel Street, Mackay, North Queensland, Australia.
-Fl/Sgt.
-Trevor Ramsey from 95 High Street, Launceston, Tasmania, Australia.
+(1) WO.
+Francis White born on the 18th August 1916 in Many Peaks, Queensland and was from 21A Peel Street, Mackay, North Queensland, Australia.
+Flt Sgt.
+Trevor Ramsey was born on the 16th October 1923 in Launceston, Tasmania and from 95 High Street, Launceston, Tasmania, Australia.

 Burial details: